 The Swedish Education Act stipulates that all children and young people must have access to education of equal value, irrespective of gender, place of residence and social and financial circumstances.
 In Sweden, compulsory schooling lasts for nine years and children have a right to education from the age of seven.

 Alongside the municipal schools, there are independent schools that are open to all.
-Independent schools must be approved by the National Agency for Education.
-Independent school education is required to have the same objectives as municipal school education but may, for example, have a religious or methodological profile that differs from that of municipal schools.
+Independent schools must be approved by the Swedish Schools Inspectorate.
+Teaching in independent schools follows the same national policy documents as teaching in municipal schools.

 Most children with disabilities are educated in compulsory school.
-However, children with certain disabilities are placed in special needs schools.
-Special needs schools cater to children who are deaf or hearing impaired, visually impaired with a further disability and children with severe language impairments.
-Special needs schools offer ten years of education which, as far as possible, is to be equivalent to that given in compulsory school.
+However, children with certain disabilities can be placed in special schools.
+Special schools cater to children who are deaf or hearing impaired, deaf-blind, visually impaired combined with a further disability, and children with severe language impairments.
+Special schools offer ten years of education which, as far as possible, is to be equivalent to that given in compulsory school.

 Sami children can receive Sami-oriented education in Sami schools.
 This education corresponds to the first six years of compulsory school.